July 23, 2024

 Transmission repairs can be costly and often stem from common driving habits that can be easily avoided.
 Here’s a detailed look at practices that should be avoided to maintain the health of your transmission:

-- Ignoring Warning Signs: Symptoms such as rough or delayed shifting, unusual noises, leaking fluid, or a burning smell indicate potential transmission issues.
+• Ignoring Warning Signs: Symptoms such as rough or delayed shifting, unusual noises, leaking fluid, or a burning smell indicate potential transmission issues.
 Addressing these signs early can prevent more significant and expensive problems down the line.
 If you notice any of these warning signs, have your transmission inspected by a professional as soon as possible.
 Regular maintenance and timely repairs can prevent minor issues from escalating into complete transmission failure.
-Staying attentive to your vehicle’s performance ensures that small transmission problems don’t turn into costly repairs.
+Staying attuned to your vehicle’s performance helps prevent small transmission problems from turning into costly repairs.

 Transitioning Between Gears Safely